julianxhokaxhiu/FFNx/docs/mods/video_encoding_guide.md

 This guide explains how to encode FMV videos for high quality and proper playback within FFNx.
 In some respects, FFNx behaves like a generic ffmpeg-based video player such as VLC, mpv, etc. However, FFNx's default behavior in the absence of metadata is rather different because it's designed to play back the original game files. **Therefore, if you don't want your video treated like original game files, YOU MUST SET YOUR METADATA ACCORDINGLY.**

-Also, FFNx's behavior differs between "NTSC-J" mode and "sRGB mode."
+Also, FFNx's behavior differs between "NTSC-J mode" and "sRGB mode."
 NTSC-J mode honors typical metadata values for color primaries and transfer characteristics, but sRGB mode ignores them and treats all content as sRGB.

 FFNx Behavior x Metadata Quick Reference Chart:
 | Metadata Property | FFNx NTSC-J Mode Behavior | FFNx sRGB Mode Behavior |